-FLAG Therapeutics’ two novel classes of investigational drugs, anti-angiogenic/anti-tubulin (AA/AT) and folate-targeted anti-cancer (FTAC) compounds, are designed to harness the power of multiple therapeutic actions into highly water-soluble small molecule compounds.
+FLAG Therapeutics’ two novel classes of investigational drugs, Anti-angiogenic & Anti-tubulin (AA/AT) and Purine Synthesis Inhibitors, are designed to harness the power of multiple therapeutic actions targeted by highly water-soluble small molecule compounds.

-Engineered to specifically overcome the shortcomings of conventional cancer therapies, namely efficacy, tolerability and drug resistance issues, FLAG’s investigational compounds hold the potential to treat multiple cancer types, including ovarian, breast, lung and pancreatic cancers.
+Engineered to specifically overcome the shortcomings of conventional cancer therapies, namely efficacy, tolerability and drug resistance issues, FLAG’s investigational compounds hold the potential to treat multiple cancer types, including brain, lung, ovarian, and pancreatic.

-To date, over $13.5 million in grant funding has been used to synthesize, optimize and screen compounds in vitro and in vivo, resulting in a library of thousands of promising compounds.
+To date, over $25 million in non-dilutive funding has been used to synthesize, optimize and screen compounds in vitro and in vivo, resulting in a library of thousands of promising compounds.
 The mechanisms of action for both classes of compounds have been fully elucidated and validated, thereby potentially minimizing development risks and facilitating clinical development.